How to Set Elementor Display Condition Based on Shortcode?

 2. Turn on the Display Condition toggle.

-Now you’ll see an option called Keep HTML.
-Enabling this will hide the content in the frontend if the condition is false but it will remain in the HTML (DOM).
+Now you will see an option called Keep HTML.
+Enabling this will hide the content on the front end if the condition is false but keep it in the HTML (DOM).
+Use this when you need the element to remain accessible to scripts or screen readers even when not visible.

-3. After selecting the appropriate option from the Display When dropdown, go to the Rules section, here you have to set the actual display condition.
-You can have one or multiple conditions/rules.
+3. After selecting the appropriate option from the Display When dropdown, go to the Rules section to set the actual display condition.
+You can add one or multiple conditions.

 4. Then click on the Rule tab.
-Here you’ll find the Shortcode option under the Shortcode label.
+You will find the Shortcode option under the Shortcode label.

 5. Then in the second dropdown, you have two options –